Visperi/GlasnostBot/README.md

         "discord": "TOKEN"
     },
     "ids": {
-        "telegram": CHANNEL_ID,
+        "telegram": -12345,
-        "discord": [1, 2, ...]
+        "discord": [1, 2, 3]
     }
 }
 ```

-So before running bot an application in both Telegram API and Discord API are needed.
-There can currently be only one
+So before running the bot an application and token for both Telegram API and Discord API is needed.
-Telegram channel to listen and an arbitrary amount of listening Discord channels.
-All IDs must be integers, and for
+There can currently be only one Telegram channel to listen and an arbitrary amount of listening Discord channels.
-Telegram they are always negative.
+All IDs must be integers, and for Telegram they are always negative.

 ## Licence